estraier/parallelbook/README.md

 {
   "chapters": [
     {
-      "paragraphs": [
+      "body": [
+        {
-        "Hello, world.
-We love translation.",
+          "paragraph": "Hello, world.
+We love translation."
+        },
+        {
-        "Dr. Slump said, “We did it!”
+          "paragraph": "Dr. Slump said, “We did it!”
 I was surprised."
+        }
       ]
     }
   ]